cakesolutions/gor-demo/README.md

 ## Components
 ### Servers
 The server used for this demonstration it's just a web server with a simple 'Hello World' page which runs on port 80.
 This demo is independent of the server used.
-We chose this because it fits for our purpose.
+We chose this one because it fits for our purposes.

 For our demonstration we will be using two containers acting like servers.
 One responding HTTP queries at port 80(serverA), and the other at port 81(serverB)